-Figure 4: Confidence interval (CI) for slopes of rarefaction curves (Fig. 3) for each pairwise comparison of the different protocols.
+Figure 5: Confidence interval (CI) for slopes of rarefaction curves (Fig. 3) for each pairwise comparison of the different protocols.
 Only the comparison between pre- versus no freezing water samples, and pre-freezing versus sediment samples for the 12S primer (A) have come out non significant.
 The remaining comparisons showed significant differences between rarefaction slopes.

-Figure 5: Plots of log2fold change of families of bacteria and archaea (16S primer) for the pairwise comparison between A) no freezing versus sediment; and B) pre-freezing versus sediment.
+Figure 6: Plots of log2fold change of families of bacteria and archaea (16S primer) for the pairwise comparison between A) no freezing versus sediment; and B) pre-freezing versus sediment.
 Circles are colored by phylum.
 Species present above zero are overrepresented in the pre- or no freezing protocol, and species below the zero threshold are overrepresented in the sediments.

+Figure 7: MW (left) and BA (right) plots for 12S primer dataset.
+In both plots, gray represents features that are abundant, but not differentially abundant; black are rare, but not differentially abundant.
+Diagonal dashed lines are shown for zero-intercept with slope of ± 1.

+Figure 8: MW (left) and BA (right) plots for 16S primer dataset.
+In both plots, gray represents features that are abundant, but not differentially abundant; black are rare, but not differentially abundant.
+Red represents features called as differentially abundant with q < 0.1.
+Diagonal dashed lines are shown for zero-intercept with slope of ± 1.

-Figure 6: Constrained Analysis of Principal Coordinates (CAP) of 16S primer rarefied dataset.
+Figure 9: Constrained Analysis of Principal Coordinates (CAP) of rarefied A) 12S and B) 16S primer datasets.
 Circles are colored by protocol.
-Guillardia theta is overrepresented in the pre-freezing protocol in comparison to the no freezing protocol.
-Eucyclogobius newberyii is underrepresented in the sediments compared to the water samples, especially the no freezing protocol.
+While there were no discernible differences in assemblage composition for the 12S primer, in the 16S primer Guillardia theta is overrepresented in the PF protocol in comparison to the NF protocol.
+Eucyclogobius newberyii is underrepresented in the sediments compared to the filtration protocols, especially the NF protocol.